 The Bylaws of SACS, the operator of the Center, provide for a Board consisting of between 5 and 15 directors.
 The Board, which currently consists of 7 directors, is in the process of considering additional members.
 Meet our Board of Directors.

-The Sporting Chance Center is operated by SACS, a 501(c)(3) non profit organization, under agreements with Pima County, the owner of the building.
-SACS covers Center operating expenses by collecting (1) user fees (primarily rental fees) and (2) donations/sponsorhips.
-User fees are set as low as possible, in order to make the Center as accessible as possible while still covering operating costs.
-Funds collected as donations/sponsorships have a direct impact on user fees – the more SACS receives through donations/sponsorhips, the lower it can set user fees, and the more free programs it can provide for at-risk youth.
+The Sporting Chance Center is operated by SACS, a 501(c)(3) non-profit organization, under agreements with Pima County, the owner of the building.
+SACS covers Center operating expenses by collecting (1) user fees (primarily rental fees) and (2) donations/sponsorships.
+User fees are set as low as possible, in order to make the Center as accessible as possible, while still covering operating costs.
+Funds collected as donations/sponsorships have a direct impact on user fees – the more SACS receives through donations/sponsorships, the lower it can set user fees, and the more free programs it can provide for at-risk youth.

 Please consider supporting SACS and its efforts to provide broad access to the Center by providing free and low-cost programs for youth.
 Visit How You Can Help to make a donation now – any amount helps!